Being unemployed is often horribly stressful, especially if you’re not sure how you’ll make ends meet whilst you’re out of work.

 Income-based Jobseeker’s Allowance (JSA) is gradually being replaced by Universal Credit, so the majority of people will now have to make a claim for Universal Credit instead.

-This is a means-tested benefit so whether you can claim will depend on your household income.
+This is a means-tested benefit so whether you can claim it or not will depend on your household income.

 Although income-based Jobseeker’s Allowance (JSA) is being phased out, you may still be able to make a new claim if: